openstack/puppet-ironic/README.md

 Overview
 --------

-The ironic module is a part of [OpenStack](https://github.com/openstack), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects as part of the core software.
-The module itself is used to flexibly configure and manage the baremetal service for Openstack.
+The ironic module is a part of [OpenStack](https://github.com/openstack), an effort by the OpenStack infrastructure team to provide continuous integration testing and code review for OpenStack and OpenStack community projects as part of the core software.
+The module itself is used to flexibly configure and manage the baremetal service for OpenStack.

 Module Description
 ------------------